Catherine Edith Macauley Martin: Critiques

 The Incredible Journey, with its sympathetic appreciation of the point of view of two aboriginal women, Iliapo and Polde, who traverse hundreds of kilometres of desert country to rescue a boy who has been kidnapped by a white man, a similar theme to Doris Pilkington Garimara's Follow the Rabbit-Proof Fence (1996) and its 2002 film adaptation Rabbit-Proof Fence by Phillip Noyce.

 Family

 Catherine Edith Macauley Mackay married Frederick "Fred" Martin (9 April 1848 – 27 April 1909) on 4 March 1882 at St Paul's Church, Adelaide.
 They had a home "Melness" in Hackney, South Australia, but no children.
 Fred's sister Lucy Martin (1839–1863) was married to John Howard Clark, editor of the South Australian Register; another sister, Annie Montgomerie Martin, was a noted teacher and headmistress.

 Her siblings included four brothers, several of whom became wealthy pastoralists, and left sizable endowments to their young sister.
-One named a daughter for her.
+One named a daughter Catherine in her honour.